Maximising Export Returns for New Zealand's Biological Industries

 That research focused on how consumers in five international markets significant for New Zealand exporters (China, India, Indonesia, Japan and the United Kingdom) value certain ‘credence attributes’ when they shop for food and beverages.
 Credence attributes are qualities that are claimed to be associated with a product, even though they cannot be directly observed with purchase or consumption.
 Example include food safety, functional foods, animal welfare, environmental stewardship, social responsibility and cultural authenticity.

 The AERU will continue to publish new results through the MER Data Portal as they become available.
-We have completed a similar study of New Zealand consumers, and these results will be published sometime in 2017.
+We have completed a similar study of New Zealand consumers, and these results have been integrated into the Data Portal.
 The AERU is grateful for funding from a Lincoln University Research Grant and from the Our Land and Water National Science Challenge that is allowing this to happen.

 The Maximising Export Returns programme also produced six research reports, which can be accessed by clicking on the relevant titles from the list below.